How to Reverse Fatty Liver Disease Naturally.

 Fatty liver disease happens when there is an accumulation of excess fat in liver cells.
 Although small deposits of fat in the liver are common, excessive fat can cause inflammation, scarring, and permanent damage.
 There are two primary types of fatty liver disease:

 It is the most prevalent type and is not alcoholic in nature.
 NAFLD is usually linked with unhealthy diet, obesity, insulin resistance, type 2 diabetes, and metabolic syndrome.
-It's generally a lifestyle disorder and is, in most instances, reversible with appropriate interventions.
+It is generally a lifestyle disorder and is, in most instances, reversible with appropriate interventions.

 As the name suggests, AFLD is induced by excessive drinking of alcohol.
 The liver metabolizes alcohol, and eventually, heavy alcohol consumption can damage the liver and lead to fat buildup.
 This condition can worsen into alcoholic hepatitis and further into cirrhosis if alcohol consumption continues.